amogalla/amogalla.github.io/CustomWidget.md

 - `clean` - clean build results
 - `dist` - assembles the compiler distribution into `dist/kotlinc/` folder
-- `install` - build and install all public artifacts into local maven repository
-- `coreLibsTest` - build and run stdlib, reflect and kotlin-test tests
-- `gradlePluginTest` - build and run gradle plugin tests
-- `compilerTest` - build and run all compiler tests

 To reproduce TeamCity build use `-Pteamcity=true` flag.
 Local builds don't run proguard and have jar compression disabled by default.